top of page

 Our congregation began sincere conversations about who we are and where we believe God is leading us almost five years ago!
 In October of 2018, we hosted several Geography of Grace workshops with sixty members.
 Since then, we have also hosted a Community Asset Mapping Event with 39 community leaders and support from Partners for Sacred Places, another congregational workshop visualizing our future, a design Charrette, a feasibility study, an architectural design process, and launching Our New Season: Building Community capital campaign.

-Last week, we gathered on Wednesday evening and celebrated 100 years of ministry in the 1920s section of our building.
+In August, we gathered on a Wednesday evening and celebrated 100 years of ministry in the 1920s section of our building.
 We shared memories of Sunday school and adult classes, committee meetings, weddings, funerals, early Sunday services, pastoral care, Boy Scouts, Health First, Samaritan Ministries (food pantry, social services, and rent assistance), choir rehearsals, music libraries, community events, and the history archives.
 The stories were special, the dinner was delicious, the connections were beautiful!

 Thanks to those who shared stories, music, food, and decorations!

-This week, the physical renovation work began!
+The physical renovation work has begun!
 Thanks be!

 Church volunteers shared their skills to gently dismantle elements in the small 1920s chapel so we can reuse them in our new history room in the renovated space.
 We discovered a few surprises along the way, including a small bench under the Communion table where servers or celebrants could have sat when the table was pulled forward.
 Also, the original floor was all one level.
 The elevated chancel on the west wall was added at a later date (and unknown to us).